Editing photos in the Organizer

 You can fix a range of common image problems without even leaving the Organizer.

 Double-click the original image to see it in the single image view.
-Use the left arrow key on your keyboard to compare the unedited photo with the results of your single-click adjustments.
+Use the left arrow key on your keyboard to compare the un-edited photo with the results of your single-click adjustments.
 Double-click the enlarged image to return to the thumbnail view.
-Select all four edited versions; then, right-click any of the selected thumbnails and choose Delete Selected Items From Catalog.
+Select all four edited versions; then, right-click / Control-click any of the selected thumbnails and choose Delete Selected Items From Catalog.

-In the Confirm Deletion From Catalog dialog box, click to activate the option Also Delete Selected Item(s) From The Hard Disk; then, click OK.
-You’ll use different techniques to edit this photo later in the lesson.
+- In the Confirm Deletion From Catalog dialog box, click to activate the option Also Delete Selected Item(s) From The Hard Disk; then, click OK.
+You’ll work more with this photo later in the lesson.

-You’ve improved this photo dramatically in just a few moments—without even leaving the Organizer.
+You’ve improved this photo dramatically with just two clicks in the Quick Edit panel, without even leaving the Organizer.